MMSplice

 **kwargs: Unpack[TransformersKwargs],

-) -> MmSpliceModelOutput | Tuple[Tensor, ...]:
+) -> MmSpliceModelOutput | tuple[Tensor, ...]:

 if input_ids is not None and inputs_embeds is not None: